lsoros/itinerary-RL/docs/spec.md

 # Itinerary environment

-This document is largely AI-generated.
+This document is largely AI-generated, with light editing.

-## What this system is

 An episode is a walk on a flight graph.
 Each step adds one leg, or rejects the request.
 A finished trajectory is an action sequence the verifier scores.
 Generated solutions are compared with a ground-truth path under the verifier's weights, not under the environment reward.